 Nothing is more fun than gathering together, enjoying sports, and watching current athletes play alumni and parents.
 It truly is a wonderful evening to celebrate as a school family and honor Charger athletes.

-DR. SEUSS BIRTHDAY BASH
+DR. SEUSS BIRTHDAY CELEBRATION

 Elementary students love seeing teachers dressed as Dr. Seuss characters, listening to his stories, and eating green eggs and ham.
 Oh the places these students will go!